Monica Arac de Nyeko: Early life and education

 Arac de Nyeko comes from Kitgum district in northern Uganda.
 She grew up mostly in Kampala, but attended high school in Gulu, northern Uganda, for some years.
 She has a degree in Education from Makerere University, and a master's degree in Humanitarian Assistance from the University of Groningen in The Netherlands.
 While at Makerere she was an active member of FEMRITE – Uganda Women Writers Association, which she has credited for giving her "a place and space to write with a network of support and mentorship—handy when you are starting out."
 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Writing

-In 2007 she won the Caine Prize for her short story "Jambula Tree", which is about two teenage girls falling in love and facing an unforgiving community as a result.
+In 2007, Arac de Nyeko won the Caine Prize for her short story "Jambula Tree", which is about two teenage girls falling in love and facing an unforgiving community as a result.
 One of Arac de Nyeko's other notable stories is "Strange Fruit", which contains an allusion to the song of the same name, and was shortlisted for the Caine Prize in 2004.